benjamin-heasly/pyramid/docs/core-demo/README.md

  - read event data from 3 different CSV files
  - deal events as they arrive into 4 different named buffers
- - transform event values on the way into one of those buffers, but leave the others "as is"
+ - transform event values on the way into the "bar_2" buffer, but leave the others as they are
- - delimit trials based on events in the buffer named "delimiter"
+ - delimit trials based on `1010` events in the buffer named "delimiter"
- - align data within each trial based on other events in the same "delimiter" buffer
+ - align data within each trial based `42` events in the same "delimiter" buffer
  - add additional data to trials from buffers named "foo", "bar", and "bar_2"